subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/identity_bundles.md

 Service providers operate SUB blockchain full nodes which have access to all data stored on the SUB blockchain.
 This data includes published identity bundles.

 Service providers operate `service providers nodes` which are online 24x7 on the network.
 Their nodes provide a public-service api for getting their signed bundles.
-So, to obtain a any published client or provider signed public bundle, a client or node needs only need to know its public service api dialup info.
+So, to obtain a any published client or provider signed public bundle, a client or node needs only need to know its public service api dial-up info.

 Once a client connects to one service provider node or to a bootstrap node, it can query it for bundles for any entity on the network using the provider's `Blockcahin Service` api.